alekswael/cds-language/lessons/session1/readme.md

 Much of this will build on the coding workshops you did in semester 1, especially the Python programming workshops that you did with me.

 For some of you, this material might be pretty old-school already, and that's fine.
-If you feel like you're a comfortable with everything here, use the time to help your classmates get up to speed.
+If you feel like you're a comfortable with everything here, use the time to help your clasddsmates get up to speed.

 ## Tasks